System Summary

 Implant Compatibility

-The Tekkneca System continues to evolve and expand compatibility with our total, partial and revision knee systems.
+The Tekkneeca system continues to evolve and expand compatibility with our total, partial, and revision knee systems.